Romixery/SwiftStomp/README.md

 ```

 ### Upstreams
 In the case that you are more comfort to use `Combine` publishers, instead of delegate, SwiftStomp can report all `event`s, `message`s and `receiptId`s through upstreams.
 This functionality shines, especially, when you want to use SwiftStomp in the SwiftUI projects.
+Please check the example project, to see how we can use upstreams, in SwiftUI projects.

 ```swift
 // ** Subscribe to events: [Connect/Disconnect/Errors]